ArnavM3434/TrustNetworkAnalysis/Project_Proposal/ProjectProposal.md

 ## Algorithm
 Function Inputs:
 The data structure containing all the data will be an adjacency list consisting of a vector of vectors.
 Each element in the outer vector represents a unique user, and the vector that it contains represents all the users that trust that corresponding user.
-To traverse through all the users in a connected component, we will use BFS and the input of that function will be the unique ID of a user in that connected component.
+To traverse through all the users in a connected component, we will use BFS and the input of that function will be the unique ID of a user in that connected component..
-To figure out the shortest distance of trust between two users, we will implement Dijkstra’s algorithm with an input of two unique user IDs.
 To get the ranking of the most “influential” users (according to PageRank centrality) in a connected component, we will implement the PageRank algorithm with an input of one user ID in that connected component.
+(NEW) To get the ranking of the most “influential” users (according to Betweenness centrality) in a connected component, we will implement the Betweenness centrality algorithm with an input of one user ID in that connected component.

 Function Outputs
-Our output for the PageRank will be a vector of the top 10 most “influential” nodes in order.
-For the Djikstra’s algorithm the output is a integer representing the distance between 2 nodes - this is effectively the level of trust between 2 nodes, which a greater distance indicating less trust.
+Our output for the PageRank and Betweenness centrality algorithm will be a vector of the top 10 most “influential” nodes in order.

+(NEW) For the Djikstra’s algorithm the output is a integer representing the distance between 2 nodes - this is effectively the level of trust between 2 nodes, which a greater distance indicating less trust.

 Function Efficiency